-My favorite part of the recording process is doing pre-production at home with my collaborator in Spelles, Luc Laurent.
+My favourite part of the recording process is doing pre-production at home with my collaborator in Spelles, Luc Laurent.
 That’s when we’re arranging the song, and where it eventually reveals itself to us, so it’s really exciting.
 When we get to a proper recording studio it’s mostly a tactical experience of re-recording parts to make them sound better.

 What is your goal for this 2018?
 Maybe a full album?

 I’m really excited about 2018.
-I feel as clear headed as ever.
-Luc and I are writing new music, we recorded a single back in February that I’m really excited to release, and hopefully we’ll be playing more shows and getting radio play.
+I feel as clear-headed as ever.
+Luc and I are writing new music, we recorded a single back in February that I’m really excited to release, and hopefully, we’ll be playing more shows and getting radio play.
 I’d love to tour Europe if possible.

 Who are your favourite artists of all time?
 A dream collaboration?

 I love Nina Simone, Radiohead, Portishead, Feist, and Fiona Apple, to name a few.
 I’d love to collaborate with Jonny Greenwood.
 I love his film scoring and work in Radiohead.

 I just finished watching Big Little Lies on HBO and I keep listening to the song “River” by Leon Bridges that was in one of the episodes.
 It’s so soulful and makes me feel happy.